YourOrdinaryCat/YourOrdinaryCat/README.md

+# not about me
-# hi idk why i have an account here check my very good quality projects
+hi idk why i have an account here check my very good quality projects

 ## pog